warbacon/zunder-zsh/README.md

 # Warbacon's zsh configurator

-**WARNING:** Zsh will not be installed by default at the moment, you should install it first.
-Sudo must be installed and configured for the current user.
+**WARNING:** Sudo must be installed and configured for the current user.

 ## Information